ipfs/team-mgmt/meeting-notes/2019/Q1/2019-01-14--ipfs-weekly-call.md

         -   Q(Dan): Will all content be generated on the site?
 Or can we link to external resources?

-            -   A(Teri): We want to keep content brief, so linking to more detailed concept descriptions eg. on canonical docs elsewhere should be ok.nonymous
+            -   A(Teri): ProtoSchool tutorials will live on the ProtoSchool website.
+We want to keep content brief, but linking to more detailed concept descriptions eg. on canonical docs is an option.
-            -   01:47 To
-            -

-            -   A(Mikeal): That being said, we want to ensure the unified experience that flows naturally.
+            -   A(Mikeal): One reason for hosting all tutorials on ProtoSchool site is that we want to ensure a unified experience that flows naturally.

         -   Q(Don): What about collaboration with other organizations to ensure people are properly educated what IPFS and Filecoin are etc?
 How to avoid issues about confusion like recent event in Hong Kong?